Understanding how A-to-I RNA editing modifies the immunogenicity of endogenous RNA

 |Dr Alistair Chalk||Personal web page|

-This project is conducted in St Vincent’s Institute of Medical Research, Stem Cell Regulation Unit.
+This project is conducted in St Vincent’s Institute of Medical Research, Cancer and RNA Biology Laboratory.

 Faculty Research Themes

 School Research Themes

 PhD, Masters by Research, Honours, Master of Biomedical Science

 Students who are interested in joining this project will need to consider their elegibility as well as other requirements before contacting the supervisor of this research